CUNY-CL/winter-camp/README.md

 calling functions, opening files, importing built-in modules, and reading technical documentation.

-While you need not be familiar with [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model), one of the technologies we use, it may be useful to learn a bit about this technology before beginning.
-Hidden Markov models are covered in detail by many textbooks in speech and language processing, including Jelinek 1997 (chap.
-2) and Eisenstein 2019 (chap.
-7).
+You do not need to be familiar with the (conditional random field models)[https://en.wikipedia.org/wiki/Conditional_random_field]
+(Lafferty et al. 2001), one of the technologies we use, but it may be useful to read a bit about this technology before beginning.

-The exercise is intended to take several days; at the [Graduate Center](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Linguistics/Linguistics), master's students in computational linguistics often complete it as a supplemental exercise over winter break, after a semester of experience.
+The exercise is intended to take several days; at the [Graduate Center](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Linguistics/Linguistics), master's students in computational linguistics often complete it as a supplemental exercise over winter break, after a semester of experience learning Python.
 (Hence the name "Winter Camp.")

 ### Software requirements